TyrianDeveloperCollective/GW2-RealTime-API-Releases/README.md

 Anything missing?
 Please open an issue and it may be added in a future update.

 ## Using RTAPI
 The primary object `struct RealTimeData` can be obtained using Nexus' DataLink API.
-The name of the data link is defined in the header `RTAPI`.
+The name of the data link is defined in the header `DL_RTAPI`.

 As Nexus allows for hot-loading and as such RTAPI can be unloaded at runtime, for example to be updated, the addon has to check that the data has not gone stale.
 You can do this by checking if `RTAPI->GameBuild == 0`.